allegrastrippoli/atcs/graphs-mining/README.md

 | n. of individuals DSD    |    44/62        |    14/28          |

 Analyzing the densest communities found by the DSD and kcore algorithms, it is possible to see that:
-* In both cases, the densest community accounts for about half of the population.
+* In both cases, the densest community accounts for about half of the population!
+The remaining half is distributed among smaller, less representative communities.
 * Zebras appear to form very strong interactions, achieving a high level of coreness.
+* The two algorithms highlight similar portions of the graph.
+The densest subgraph, as expected, is less restrictive (includes more nodes) than the community with the highest coreness.

 |                          |     Densest Subgraph Discovery                  |       k-core                                        |
 | ------------------------ | ----------------------------------------------- | --------------------------------------------------- |